potatojek/scratchclient/README.md

 Note: this version of scratchclient is for use with turbowarp cloud data.
-This will not work on scratches cloud servers.
+This will not work on scratches cloud servers but all api calls will still work.

 # scratchclient
 A scratch API wrapper for python.